March 31, 2020 / Esther Choy

 How To Select Your Story

 “Some of the stories we like best are about failure,” reflects Steven Bell, Temple University’s Associate University Librarian.
-But he adds the caveat— “if the failure is followed by redemption in some form that leads to success.”
-Librarians know this, and yet, says Bell, he has noticed that library leaders are just as averse to sharing failures as others leaders!
+But he adds the caveat— we like these stories “if the failure is followed by redemption in some form that leads to success.”
+Librarians know this, and yet, says Bell, he has noticed that library leaders are just as averse to sharing failures as other leaders!
 Bell sees the sharing of failure stories as essential to cultivating a creative culture.

 So… is your story about a failure (or foible) followed by redemption of some kind?

 - How did you respond to the embarrassing moment?
 What did this reveal about your personality or strength of character?

 - What did you learn from this moment?